seanox/aspect-js/README.md

 </p>

 # Description
-Seanox aspect-js is a browser-native application runtime for implementing Single-Page Applications (SPAs) and Micro-Frontends.
-It builds upon standard browser technologies such as HTML, JavaScript and the DOM, extending them with declarative application concepts including expression language, declarative attributes, reactive rendering, component-based composition, view-model binding, routing, events, interceptors and modular resources.
+Seanox aspect-js is a browser-native application runtime for Single-Pag Applications (SPAs) and Micro-Frontends.

-The project originated from the idea of transferring concepts from JavaServer Faces (JSF) to browser-based applications.
-Declarative markup, expression language, component structures and the connection between views and models served as the initial concepts.
-Later, ideas from microservices were adopted to support modular frontend applications composed from independently organized resources at runtime.
+Applications remain composed of HTML, CSS and JavaScript resources that are loaded, connected and managed by the runtime.
+Native browser technologies are extended with declarative application concepts such as expression language, component composition, view-model binding, routing and reactive rendering without requiring compilation.

-The separation of web applications into frontend and backend, together with browser-based applications and distributed services, changed the structure of client-side applications.
-Seanox aspect-js applies these concepts to browser-based applications while preserving HTML as the primary declarative language and JavaScript as the application language.
+The programming model applies established enterprise UI concepts such as declarative views, expression language, component composition and view-model binding directly in the browser while preserving HTML as the primary view language and JavaScript as the application language.

 __Recommendations for UI frameworks:__